Investing in your 60s is a time of transition. No longer are you focused on growing your retirement funds. Now, it’s time to crack into that nest egg.

 1. Estimate how long your savings must last

-A 65-year-old woman can expect to live to nearly 87, and a man that age will live, on average, until 84, says the Social Security Administration, whose Life Expectancy Calculator gives a rough idea of expected lifespans.
-Or use the Wharton School of Business’ Life Expectancy Calculator for more-specific estimate based on your answers to questions about behavior, family history and health.
+A 65-year-old woman can expect to live to nearly 87, and a man of 65 can anticipate living until 84, according to the Social Security Administration, whose Life Expectancy Calculator gives a rough idea of expected lifespans.

 2. Calculate annual expenses

 To plan your finances in retirement, you’ll need specific spending data, not estimates.
 If you have budgeted and tracked your spending, you’ve got the data you need.
 If not, it’s a good idea to get started now.

 Automatic tracking is simple with tools like those provided by Money Talks News’ partner You Need a Budget.
 We look at YNAB in “An Easy Way to Track Your Spending and Build Your Savings.”